 Admission for individuals and families is free, but timed tickets are required through August 8.
 Open admission begins August 12, 2021.
 Donations are always appreciated.

-The museum occupancy is reduced to 10% capacity, and safety protocols have been instituted in accordance with University of Michigan requirements.
+The museum occupancy is reduced and safety protocols have been instituted in accordance with University of Michigan requirements.
 Some activities and exhibit areas, including the planetarium, are closed at this time.

 Questions?
 Email email@example.com.

-The Biological Sciences Building (BSB) is located next to our old home in the Ruthven Building—just across the plaza to the north.
+The Biological Sciences Building (BSB) is located 1105 N. University Ave, Ann Arbor, MI 48109, next to the museum’s old home in the Ruthven Building—just across the plaza to the north.
 You can identify us by the "Golden Dome" of our new Planetarium & Dome Theater off of Washtenaw Avenue, north of Geddes Avenue.

-The Palmer Visitor Parking Structure is just north of us and recommended for visitors.
-Parking can be difficult on weekdays during the University of Michigan fall and winter semesters.
+The Palmer Visitor Parking Structure is just north of the museum and is recommended for visitors.
+Parking can be difficult on weekdays during the University of Michigan’s fall and winter semesters.

 Alternative Parking Options

 The City of Ann Arbor has parking structures throughout the city.
 The closest to the museum is the Forest Street Structure.
 Ann Arbor Parking

 Enter through the museum’s main entrance—between the pumas—on the south side at the east end of the building.